 Close reading, literary analysis, and essay writing in response to texts.
 Understanding what a work is doing and how to write about it clearly and insightfully.

-Building a reliable process for on-demand writing — identifying what a prompt is asking, structuring a response under pressure, developing ideas without locking up.
+Building a reliable process for on-demand writing — identifying what a prompt is asking, structuring a response under pressure, developing ideas without freezing up.

 I hold an MFA in Creative Writing from the University of North Carolina-Greensboro, where I taught undergraduate composition, literature, and creative writing.
 I have worked in a university Writing Center and tutored students privately at the middle school, high school, and college levels.
 My own writing has been recognized with fellowships from Yaddo and the MacDowell Colony, a Pushcart Prize nomination, and selection for Best American Essays.